HydrologicEngineeringCenter/cwms-data-api-client-javascript/README.md

 - New Users : [Examples](https://hydrologicengineeringcenter.github.io/cwms-data-api-client-javascript/examples/)
 - Advanced users : [Type Documentation / Developer Docs](https://hydrologicengineeringcenter.github.io/cwms-data-api-client-javascript/)

+## Developers
+### Versioning
+In order to accommodate changes both to the generator and to CDA itself, cwmsjs is versioned in the following format:
+`[generator SemVer]-[generation date]`

+CDA is expected to at some point expose a CalVer for the latest update.
+When this is available, the generation date will be replaced with the current CDA CalVer.

 ## Building CWMSjs from source

 - Clone this repository